jahbini/stjohnsjim/contents/story/anna-played-piana.md

 As I departed, I asked Anna about the real Monroe's affair with JFK.
 She giggled, and said "the other brothers found my act _stimulating_."
 She would not elaborate, but I'm sure there is another story there.

 PS: And what about the Elton John connection??

+_Author's Note: even though this mainly is in Las Vegas, We consider that Far-Eastern LA and hence part of California_